meeeerkat/auto-ytdl/README.md

 IMPORTANT: urls MUST end with "/videos"

 ## TODO
-Sending SIGINT (Ctrl+C) to the program while downloading a video only stops youtube-dl's current execution but the last downloaded video id is still updated
+- Sending SIGINT (Ctrl+C) to the program while downloading a video only stops youtube-dl's current execution but the last downloaded video id is still updated
 Fix: Check youtube-dl's return code and act accordingly
+- Add an error when failing to connect (currently it just behaves like it has properly finished)